yiisoft/yii2/docs/guide/caching-data.md

 You can then access the above cache component using the expression `Yii::$app->cache`.

-Because all cache components support the same set of APIs, you can swap the underlying cache component with a different one by reconfiguring it in the application configuration without modifying the code that uses the cache.
+Because all cache handlers support the same set of APIs, you can swap the underlying cache component with a different one by reconfiguring it in the application configuration without modifying the code that uses the cache.
 For example, you can modify the above configuration to use [[yii\caching\ApcCache|APC cache]]: